 The law, passed in the 85th Legislature as Senate Bill 8, bans abortions that involve cutting the body into pieces as it leaves the womb except in emergencies.
-Also called dilation and evacuation (D&E) abortions, they are the most common method of abortion in Texas and the nation.
+Also called dilation and evacuation (D&E) abortions, they are the most common method of abortion in Texas and the nation employed during the second trimester.

 The U.S. Court of Appeals for the Fifth Circuit ruled the ban unconstitutional last month.
 Paxton will seek another decision on the week of January 18, this time before the court en banc, meaning every judge will be present instead of a small panel of three.